Fudan-iGEM/2024-wiki/src/inclusivity.md

       <br><br>
     </div>
 </div>
 ## The Preliminary Attempt of STEAMed

-After having a rough idea, we plan to carry out small-scale pilot teaching to achieve a **"breakthrough from zero to one."**
+We have decided to adopt STEAMed as our education conception and plan to adapt last year's picture book to teach genetics.
+Now, we plan to carry out **small-scale pilot** teaching to achieve **"a breakthrough from zero to one."**T hen we would receive feedback and further advance our project.

 ### Pilot Objects

 Facing the challenge of large individual differences within the ASD group, we decided to adopt one-on-one and stratified teaching methods.
 As the spectrum suggests, ASD includes various degrees of severity, with differences in intelligence, learning ability, and language expression ability.
 The needs of different subgroups also vary.
 For those with relatively low functioning, it is necessary to further simplify the course content and reduce the difficulty of the course, paying attention to strengthening and repetition in teaching.
 For those with higher functioning, the connection between course content and vocational skills can be more emphasized.

 Subsequently, we began to select appropriate pilot objects.
 Compared with rehabilitation institutions, special schools have higher requirements for the formality and systematicness of courses and are not suitable as early pilot objects.
-After adequate communication with various rehabilitation institutions, we finally chose **INDIGO and Light of Rainbow**.
-They can arrange a fixed class time for us every weekend.
-INDIGO is the **first in Shanghai** non-profit organization to provide body, intelligence, and vocational development training projects for **older** individuals with mental disabilities. **INDIGO Angels** have relatively strong comprehension, social, and expressive abilities and have shown a greater interest in science.
+After adequate communication with various rehabilitation institutions, we finally chose **INDIGO** and **Light of Rainbow**, both of which could arrange a fixed class time for us every weekend.
+INDIGO is the **first in Shanghai** non-profit organization to provide body, intelligence, and vocational development training projects for **older** individuals with mental disabilities.
+INDIGO Angels have relatively strong comprehension, social, and expressive abilities and have shown a greater interest in science.
 At the same time, INDIGO Angels are mostly in the vocational stage, such as baristas, chefs, etc. Light of Rainbow mainly provides physical and mental intelligence rehabilitation training for ASD **children**, representing another type of ASD group.

 <div style="text-align: center;" id="fig8">
     <img src="https://static.igem.wiki/teams/5115/inclusivity/zhanyi-zhanlan.jpg" style='width:100%'>